microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 title: SK Collection/Index and record management
 ---
 classDiagram
-    note for IMemoryRecordService "Can manage records for any scenario" note for IMemoryCollectionCreateService "Can create collections and\nindexes" note for IMemoryCollectionUpdateService "Can retrieve/delete any collections and\nindexes"
+    note for IVectorRecordStore "Can manage records for any scenario" note for IVectorCollectionCreate "Can create collections and\nindexes" note for IVectorCollectionNonSchema "Can retrieve/delete any collections and\nindexes"

     namespace SKAbstractions{
-        class IMemoryCollectionCreateService{
+        class IVectorCollectionCreate{
             <<interface>>
             +CreateCollection
         }

-        class IMemoryCollectionUpdateService{
+        class IVectorCollectionNonSchema{
             <<interface>>
             +GetCollectionNames
             +CollectionExists
             +DeleteCollection
         }

-        class IMemoryRecordService~TModel~{
+        class IVectorRecordStore~TModel~{
             <<interface>>
             +Upsert(TModel record) string
             +UpserBatch(TModel record) string